-The process goal diagram for Explore Initial Scope is shown below.
+The process goal diagram for Explore Scope is shown below.
 The rounded rectangle indicates the goal, the squared rectangles indicate issues or process factors that you may need to consider, and the lists in the right hand column represent potential strategies or practices that you may choose to adopt to address those issues.
 The lists with an arrow to the left are ordered, indicating that in general the options at the top of the list are more preferable from an agile point of view than the options towards the bottom.
 The highlighted options (bolded and italicized) indicate default starting points for teams looking for a good place to start but who don’t want to invest a lot of time in process tailoring right now.
 Each of these practices/strategies has advantages and disadvantages, and none are perfect in all situations, which is why it is important to understand the options you have available to you.

-Let’s consider each process issue:
+Let’s consider each process intent/decision point:

 Figure 2.
 Selection factors.

 Figure 3.
-Scaling factors.
+Complexity factors.